Called To Mothering

 Our main job as parents is not to make mini versions of ourselves so we can have friends or prodigies, as if children are to be displayed as trophies or given to us for companionship.

 We should be proud of them and have fun with them, but our highest priority is to see them in Heaven with us.
-That includes using “the rod of correction” so they will be saved from Hell.
+That includes using “the rod of correction” so they may be saved from Hell.

-Children are a heritage
+7. Children are a Heritage

 Our kids have the purpose of proclaiming the glory of the Creator, just as we do.
 We need to pass on a legacy of faith to our kids so they pass it down to their children, and so forth.